Honorary Degrees

 - Nominators may be asked by the HDC to expand the dossier and to solicit statements of support from distinguished individuals outside the university.

 - A candidate cannot be considered to have been approved unless the total of affirmative votes is greater than the total of both the negative and the further-study votes.
+If negative or further-study votes prevail, the case will return to the HDC either for a decision not to move forward or for a plan for gathering further confirmation.

 - It should be noted that the process of HDC, UFC, and board review is a long one, often taking one to two years from inception to the actual awarding of the degree.
 To assist university colleagues in their efforts, nominators should start the process early.